ArshdeepKaurArora/arsh_blog/README.md

 When you are at the home page, click on the post you want to read in detail.

-You can also leave comments below my post but don't forget to register your email id first unless you won't be able to add your comment.
+You can also leave comments below my post but don't forget to register your email id first otherwise you won't be able to add your comment.

 ## Why the project is userful?